-The original wooden granary exploded and burned in 1925.
-The current massive concrete structure was built that same year with the intent of being explosion-resistant.
-For a three minute video explaining why the fine dust and air inside an enclosed building cause a risk of explosion, see here.
+Each rectangular four-foot wide silo has 15-inch thick reinforced concrete walls.
+For a three minute video explaining why the fine dust and air inside an enclosed building cause a risk of explosion, see outside link here.

 Two things may seem evident from the granary: it is oddly placed in an urban environment and that its hulking cement frame appears indestructible.
-There was another granary 9 blocks from ours, at 29th and Pennsylvania Avenue from the 1890s to the 1930s.
+There was another granary nine blocks from ours, at 29th and Pennsylvania Avenue from the 1890s to the 1930s.
 This was the grain elevator for the Louis Bergdoll Brewery.
 The grain elevator was razed in the 1930s after the brewery failed to recover from Prohibition, but the brewery still survives as the Brewery Condominium complexes.

 Detail from Hexamer map from 1892 showing Bergdoll brewery structures.
 Full map here.

 Portion of 1917 Sanborn fire insurance map showing our granary built much as the Bergdoll granary pictured above: wood framing atop first floor brick, rising 90 feet.
 The first floor brickwork can be seen in the photo with the mules above.

 Our granary stands out now only because it is the last of the Philadelphia granaries.
 The Tidewater Grain Company bought up many granaries in Philadelphia, including ours which was purchased from The Reading Company in 1945.
 The Pennsylvania Railroad also had granaries which were purchased by Tidewater.
 On March 28, 1956, the Tidewater granary at 31st and Market exploded, killing four.
 And in 2007, the Tidewater granary at Girard Point in South Philly went under the wrecking ball (after a partial implosion as seen in this three-minute video here).
 Granaries were common in the city, and not indestructible.

 Aftermath of the 1956 granary explosion near 31st and Market.